ESDLMapEditorESSIM/ESDLValidator/README.md

 # ESDL-Validator
-Service for validating ESDL files against validation schemas.
+Service for validating ESDL files against validation schemas

+## Status
+**work in progress**

 # ToDo
-The current ToDo list
+Probably a lot more but this is what comes to mind
 - [ ] Handle 'and', 'or' in checks
 - [ ] Add xsd validation
 - [ ] Fix waitress logging
+- [ ] More select functions
+- [ ] More check functions
 - [ ] Option to log to file instead of stdout
 - [ ] Versioning?
-- [ ] More select functions
-- [ ] More check functions
 - [ ] More unit test (currently no test for api package)
 - [ ] Endpoint for getting an overview of registered functions
 - [ ] Simple frontend tool in a separate project